jamesmccann-zz/tessel-mpu6050/README.md

 Reads a number of bytes from the device at the supplied address over I2C.
 The callback function will be called when the read is complete with an error from the Tessel's I2C library, or a `Buffer` containing the bytes that were read.

 mpu6050.**_writeRegisters(addressToWrite, dataToWrite, callback(err)**
-Writes a single bye of data to the device at the supplied address over I2C.
+Writes a single byte of data to the device at the supplied address over I2C.
 The callback function will be called when the write is complete with an error from the Tessel's I2C library if the write was not successful.

 mpu6050.**readAccelerometerData(callback(ax, ay, az))**
 Reads the current acceleration measured by the device's accelerometer on x, y, and z axes.
 Values supplied to the callback function are measured in *g*.